-The increase in GAAP operating income of \$22.5 million is due to the increase in net sales and favorable changes in product mix primarily due to the acquisition of TS, as well as an increase of \$12.3 million in gains related to settlement agreements with certain manufacturers of LCD flat panel and cathode ray tube displays, partially offset by acquisition and integration expenses of \$42.1 million, an increase in acquisition-related intangible assets amortization expense of \$13.3 million and an increase in SG&A due to the acquisition of TS.
+The quarter and year to date increase in GAAP operating income of \$30.1 million and \$52.7 million, respectively, as compared to the same periods in the prior fiscal year is due to the increase in net sales and favorable changes in product mix primarily due to the acquisition of TS, as well as an increase in gains related to settlement agreements with certain manufacturers of LCD flat panel and cathode ray tube displays, partially offset by higher acquisition, integration and restructuring expenses and an increase in SG&A due to the acquisition of TS, including an increase in acquisition-related intangible assets amortization expense.

-The increase in non-GAAP operating income of \$65.6 million is due to an increase in net sales and favorable changes in product mix partially offset by higher SG&A expenses, primarily as a result of the TS acquisition.
+The quarter and year to date increase in non-GAAP operating income of \$49.7 million and \$115.4 million, respectively, as compared to the same periods in the prior fiscal year is due to an increase in net sales and favorable changes in product mix partially offset by higher SG&A expenses, primarily as a result of the TS acquisition.